 Skip advert

 Sitting in a driving position somewhat lower than that of most compact SUVs, you're well placed to get the most out of how the Lexus handles.
 That's no empty gesture, either, because the UX really does offer enough driving involvement to be a pleasure to drive.
 The steering is accurate and has a pleasingly weighty feel, while strong grip helps confidence in sharp corners.

 Lexus claims to have gone to some lengths to make the UX feel good to drive, taking the trouble to mount the steering rack directly to the chassis in an effort to reduce flex and vibration, and these efforts have definitely paid off; the UX is more fun to drive than the Audi Q2 and runs the BMW X2 close.
-What's more, the car's impressive resistance to lean in corners doesn't come at the expense of a hard ride, at least not with the optional adaptive damping system fitted.
-We've yet to evaluate how the standard suspension deals with road imperfections.
+What's more, the car's impressive resistance to lean in corners doesn't come at the expense of a hard ride, whether fitted with the optional adaptive damping system or the stiffened suspension in F-Sport models.

+Skip advert